 Position and Timing

 The stomach needs time to breakdown food and move it in the right direction.
 To prevent irritating GERD symptoms:

-- After eating meals, wait at least 2-3 hours before lying down to give your stomach time to empty.
+- Wait at least 2-3 hours after eating a meal before lying down to give your stomach time to empty.
 Allow enough time between your last food of the night and bedtime.

 - Avoid bending over or straining, especially soon after meals.